 - Food, dietary supplements, and weight-loss diets

 As mentioned many times in other diabetes-related articles, you may look into taxes rebates as they can make a big difference in your budget.
 As service animals are recognized by the Internal Revenue Service as medical expenses, any eligible expenses including buying, training, maintaining a service dog as legitimate deductions as long as the cost 7.5% of your adjusted gross income.

 In general, any costs related to the service animal such as food, grooming, veterinary care qualifies as medical deductions.
 Please note that should you choose to report these spending, medical expense deductions are only available if you itemize the expenses.
-So if you want to claim your service animal related expenses, you must report each expense on the Schedule A attachment of your Form 1040.

 What If I Cannot Afford the Cost?